-The CS may be useful in terminating a migraine headache if given at the very first signs of the migraine.
+The CS (contrast shower) may be useful in terminating a migraine headache if given at the very first signs of the migraine.
 This treatment is better if done after a massage rather than before a massage.

 Cautions & Contraindications:

-Individuals who have lymphedema, hepatitis, multiple sclerosis, seizure disorders, atherosclerosis or other blood vessels disorders, advanced kidney disease, seizures, alcohol or drug addiction, neuropathy, or pregnancy should not generally use the CS unless they talk to their health care providers first.
+Individuals who have lymphedema, hepatitis, multiple sclerosis, seizure disorders, atherosclerosis or other blood vessels disorders, advanced kidney disease, seizures, alcohol or drug addiction, neuropathy, or pregnancy should generally not use the CS unless they talk to their health care providers first.
 Very frequent contrast showers are not recommended for individuals who have hyperthyroidism.

-Warm and Cool Contrast
+Warm and Cool Contrast:

 Use the CS with caution in cases of diabetes and morbid obesity.
 Sedentary individuals may not respond well to the cold.
 A contrast warm and cool shower works better for those who have anemia, are sedentary, or have hypothyroidism.
 Adjust temperatures and the length of sprays according to your tolerance.

 Here is your checklist for a CS: bath thermometer, bath mat, washcloth to protect eyes, several towels, a bath blanket to wrap the client after the shower, and olive oil.
 Always have a “waterproof” chair nearby.
 Be sure a bath mat is in place.
 Have towels and washcloths available.